Obtaining a Social Security Number

 WORKING WHILE YOUR SSN APPLICATION IS PENDING

 F-1 student may begin working after they have submitted their SSN application to the SSA.
 Employers may wish to reference SSA's fact sheet, Employer Responsibilities When Hiring Foreign Workers, if they have questions about this.
-This fact sheet contains information on how to report wages for an employee who has not yet received an SSN.
+This fact sheet contains information on how to report wages for an employee who have not yet received an SSN.